The model WHS laws

 Safe Work Australia is the national policy body responsible for the development and evaluation of the model WHS laws (the model laws), which are comprised of the:

 - model WHS Regulations

 The model laws have been developed for implementation by all jurisdictions (that is, the Commonwealth, states and territories).
 However, they do not apply in a jurisdiction unless the jurisdiction has separately taken action to implement the laws as their own WHS laws.

 The Commonwealth, states and territories are responsible for implementing, regulating and enforcing WHS laws in their jurisdictions.

-The model WHS laws have been implemented in all jurisdictions except Victoria and Western Australia; Western Australia is currently consulting on options to implement elements of the model WHS laws.
+The model laws have been implemented in all jurisdictions except Victoria and Western Australia; Western Australia is currently consulting on options to implement elements of the model laws.